Avatarchik/WifiPad/README.txt

 }
 -- snip --

+A patch is included in the atl directory which can be applied to the ATL header code.
 I thank whomever that forum user who provided that code.

 Enjoy!